centrahq/api-documentation/pages/06.plugins/06.adyen-drop-in/docs.md

 You need to contact Adyen Support at ``support@adyen.com`` to make sure they have activated Adyen Drop-In for your Merchant Account before you begin.
 [/notice-box]

-To validate that you are able to use the Adyen Drop-In, go to Accounts -> API Credentials, look at your user called `ws@Company.[YourCompanyAccount]` and make sure that these roles are enabled:
+To validate that you are able to use the Adyen Drop-In, go to Developers -> API Credentials, look at your user called `ws@Company.[YourCompanyAccount]` and make sure that these roles are enabled under Roles -> Uncategorized:

 ![adyen-drop-in-role.png](adyen-drop-in-role.png)